 Probably not as they are much better paid than these professions but how much do they earn?

-As above, you can see that tow truck drivers for AAA earn on average $17.17 per hour which equates to approximately $686 per week on the basis of a 40-hour workweek.
+According to Indeed, tow truck drivers for AAA earn on average $17.17 per hour which equates to approximately $686 per week on the basis of a 40-hour workweek.
 This equates to around $35,700 per annum before tax.

 Given that the average US yearly salary is around $41,500, it’s plain to see that AAA tow truck drivers appear to earn below that, albeit not massively so.